 The beauty of Bac Son valley lies in the contrasting colors of its prosperous rice fields and elegant winding rivers

 The Northern region is nothing short of stunning.
 Rice terraces were carved into the hilly or mountainous slopes for crop farming, usually by ethnic minority people.
 Some are hundreds, some are even thousands of years old.
-The curving terraces, although man-made, appear to be in complete harmony with the landscape, creating a hypnotic patterning across the hills and valleys.
+The curving terraces, although man-made, appear to be incomplete harmony with the landscape, creating a hypnotic patterning across the hills and valleys.
 They make spectacular places for hiking and photography.
 Aside from notable rice terraces, the mountainous region is also a good place to experience ethnic cultures and customs.

 Terraced fields and ripe rice seedlings are mixed under the hands of nature, creating a splendid natural painting

-When you're a big fan of trekking, it would be a regret if you skip Sapa in your trip to Vietnam.
+When you're a big fan of trekking, it would be a regret if you skip Sapa on your trip to Vietnam.
 Sa Pais a mountainous town in northwest Vietnam, not far from the Chinese border.
 The area boasts breathtaking natural scenery, not to mention significant cultural importance.
-Sapa is home to a number of tribal groups such as Black Hmong, Red Dao, Pho Lu and Giay, who farm the terraced rice fields.
+Sapa is home to a number of tribal groups such as Black Hmong, Red Dao, Pho Lu, and Giay, who farm the terraced rice fields.
 The region surrounding the town rises high and plunges low into stunning rice terraces.
 Growing and cultivating fields of rice is the way of life for the hill tribe people for hundreds of years.
 The rice terrace fields, among the most popular tourist attractions, can be found in the Muong Hoa Valley between Sa Pa town and the Fansipan Mountain.
 The rice terraces are believed to date primarily from the 15th Century.
 Everywhere you turn is unbelievable beauty that overwhelms and inspires.
-A trek in Sapa takes you to hill-tribe villages atop magnificent verdant stacks of rice terraces with stunning mountain vistas and provides an insight into houses and life of ethnic groups of the region.
+A trekking tour in Sapa takes you to hill-tribe villages atop magnificent verdant stacks of rice terraces with stunning mountain vistas and provides an insight into houses and life of ethnic groups of the region.

 Read more:Best time to visit Sapa

 However, being famous has its price.
-Aside from the breathtaking view of the terraced rice fields, when trekking in Sapayou should of expect to be followed by the hawkers (young and and old) trying to sell you souvenirs.
-To find Vietnam’s ‘true north,’ where the nature and customs have been kept pristine and preserved, venture to the less-known area.
-In the northernmost regions of Vietnam, Ha Giang, Mu Cang Chai and Y Ty which are among the poorest places in the country, have drawn the attention of visitors with its striking terraced fields for a long time.
+Aside from the breathtaking view of the terraced rice fields, when trekking in Sapayou should of expect to be followed by the hawkers (young and old) trying to sell you souvenirs.
+To find Vietnam’s ‘true north,’ where nature and customs have been kept pristine and preserved, venture to the less-known area.
+In the northernmost regions of Vietnam, Ha Giang, Mu Cang Chai and Y Ty which are among the poorest places in the country have drawn the attention of visitors with its striking terraced fields for a long time.
 The crop season lasts from September to October.
-In those days, the landscape treats you with marvelous beauty of yellow paddy fields, spreading all over the place.
+In those days, the landscape treats you with the marvelous beauty of yellow paddy fields, spreading all over the place.